bhawley45/CrossbowTraining/README.md

 ## Overview

- This project was my capstone for the game development bootcamp I recently completed, and my first time using Unreal Egnine.
-I challenged myself to complete the game in in 3-days, which was ridiculous...
-But was a lot of fun.
-Crossbow Training is a simple FPS highscore game.
-You have a crossbow with unlimited ammo and have to walk around a small village map and shoot all 50 targets before the time runs out.
-There are 2 types of targets: ones that give you points (Normal) , and ones that lose you points (Bomb).
-Normal targets give 150pts. for a center shot and 50 for anywhere else.
-Bomb targets, indicated by a slightly red hue and bomb decal in the center, blow apart and subtract 25pts.
+ This project was my capstone for the game development bootcamp I recently completed, and it was my first time using Unreal Engine.
+I challenged myself to complete the game in three days, which was ridiculous... but a lot of fun.
+"Crossbow Training" is a simple FPS high-score game.
+You have a crossbow with unlimited ammo and must walk around a small village map to shoot all 50 targets before time runs out.
+There are two types of targets: ones that give you points (Normal) and ones that lose you points (Bomb).
+Normal targets yield 150 points for a center shot and 50 for anywhere else.
+Bomb targets, indicated by a slightly red hue and a bomb icon in the center, blow apart and subtract 25 points.
 How high of a score can you get?

- The are a lot of features I wanted to add but wasn't able to within the timeframe, including the main menu being fully functional.
+ The are a lot of features I wanted to add, detailed below, but wasn't able to within the timeframe.

  ### Features to add:
     -> "Wisps" to guide the player to the nearest 5 un-shot targets